Virginia Labor Laws Guide

 Child labor laws in Virginia

-The main purpose of both federal and Virginia child labor laws is to prevent the exploitation of minors, as well as to help minors put education first — their employment is only meant to enhance their academic and life experience.
+The primary purpose of both federal and Virginia child labor laws is to prevent the exploitation of minors, as well as to help minors put education first; thus, their employment is only meant to enhance their academic and life experience.

 Some of the most relevant limitations regarding the employment of minors can be seen in the following categories:

-While different rules and regulations are applicable to different age groups, there is still one rule applicable to all age groups — minors are forbidden from working in any hazardous positions, according to the federal law.
+While different rules and regulations apply to different age groups, one rule applies to all age groups — according to federal law, minors are forbidden from working in hazardous positions.

-Next, let’s take a look at some rules and regulations stated in the Virginia Child Labor Laws.
+Next, let’s look at some rules and regulations stated in the Virginia Child Labor Laws.

 Labor laws specific to minors